oehria/smooth-arap/README.md

 * Initialization Scheme: Choose between Handle (initializing via the original mesh), Poisson (solving a constrained Poisson system) and Bi-Laplacian (solving a constrained Bi-Laplacian system).
 The result will be displayed.
 * Max: Adjust the maximal number of iterations if needed
 * Press `arap deformation` button to run the deformation until convergence (relative change of mesh < 0.0001) or the maximum number of iterations is reached
-* File name: in case you want to save your results, specify the name under which you want to save them
+* File name: in case you want to save your results in the res folder, specify the name under which you want to save them
 * Press `save .obj and stats`: This saves your mesh as a .obj and an additional .txt file with your runtime and number of iterations until convergence.